asif7adil/scSPARKL/README.md

 # scSPARKL
-### An Apache Spark based computational work for the downstream analysis of scRNA-seq data.
+### An Apache Spark based computational framework for the downstream analysis of scRNA-seq data.

 ## Description